jpsca/sqla-wrapper/docs/en/about.rst

 What about Flask-SQLAlchemy?
 ----------------------------------------------

-SQLAlchemy-Wrapper was forked from `Flask-SQLAlchemy <https://pythonhosted.org/Flask-SQLAlchemy/>`_.
+SQLAlchemy-Wrapper was born as a framework-independent fork of `Flask-SQLAlchemy <https://pythonhosted.org/Flask-SQLAlchemy/>`_, but there are other reasons to use it instead:

 Flask-SQLAlchemy needs a Flask app to get the connection URI and a request context in order to run.
 This can be cumbersome for testing or standalone scripts.